Meaning of ‘a Watched Pot Never Boils’

-The expression a watched pot never boils means that when we wait for something to happen, it can feel like its taking ‘forever’ to occur.
+The idiom a watched pot never boils means that when we wait for something to happen, it can feel like it’s taking a really long time to occur.

-Example: Anthony is expecting a package to be delivered soon, so he is pacing back and forth by the front door, counting the seconds as they go by.
-Finally, he said: “Why is it taking so long to get here?
-I wish they would hurry up!”
-Noticing his impatience, his mother told him: “A watched pot never boils.
-Go do something else to keep yourself busy, and before you know it, the package will be here.”
+Example: Anthony paced back and forth by the front door, counting the seconds as he waited for his package.
+Frustrated, he said, “Why is it taking so long?”
+His mother replied, “A watched pot never boils.
+Go do something else and it will be here before you know it.”

 As the saying goes, a watched pot never boils.
 But is that really the case?
 It is easy enough to test.
 All you would have to do is fill a pot with water and place it on the stove.
 Next, turn up the heat and watch to see if the pot boils or not.
 Will it?
 I’ll save you the time and tell you that of course it will come to a boil!
 This expression, after all, is not meant to be taken literally.
 Obviously, water heating up on the stove will eventually reach its boiling point, whether you are there to see it happen or not changes nothing.
 So then, what point is this proverb trying to make?
 Let’s see: